strapi/design-system/CONTRIBUTING.md

 ## Pull Requests

-New pull requests should be done either against `main` or against the related feature branch (see [Git Conventions](#branches)).
+New pull requests should be done either against `develop` or against the related feature branch (see [Git Conventions](#branches)).
 You can reference the Jira task ID in the Pull Request description.

 If your pull request is against `main` don't forget to add it to the relevant milestone.
 If you are not sure which one to select, use the one for the next release.